hku-ect/WebsocketRelayer/README.md

 ```

 # Installation
 You will need the eventlet, flask and flask-socketio dependency, see below.
-Inside the repositiry directory run the server:
+Inside the repository directory run the server:

 ```
 python3 main.py